lexibank/tlopo/out/vol3/chapter5.md

 <a id="p-154"></a>

-The cognate set below supports the reconstruction of Proto Meso-Melanesian &ast;bu(y)ap 'Calophyllum ino- phyllum'.
+The cognate set below supports the reconstruction of Proto Meso-Melanesian &ast;bu(y)ap 'Calophyllum inophyllum'.
 If the Tokelauan form is also cognate:, then the form can be reconstructed to POc.
-[Biggs & Clark](../references.md#source-BiggsandClark1993) ([1993](../references.md#source-BiggsandClark1993)) attribute Tokelau an pua to the cognate set reflecting PPn &ast;pua 'Fagraea berteroana or other tree with showy flowers' (which I take to reflect POc &ast;buRat 'Fagraea berteroana'; [§5.6](#s-5-6)), but it may well be cognate with the Meso-Melanesian terms below.
+[Biggs & Clark](../references.md#source-BiggsandClark1993) ([1993](../references.md#source-BiggsandClark1993)) attribute Tokelau an pua to the cognate set reflecting PPn &ast;pua 'Fagraea berteroana or other tree with showy flowers' (which I take to reflect POc &ast;buRat 'Fagraea berteroana'; §5.6), but it may well be cognate with the Meso-Melanesian terms below.

 <table>
 <tr>